 Date of Arrival: 6/5/2025

 • Cute kittens being treated for ringworm!
 This duo is around 3 months old and can start pre-adopt promo while going through treatment.
+They’re a super bouncy, playful duo who love attention!

 • You can learn more about how to treat ringworm here!

-Name: Salsa, Guac, & Poppers *Urgent, ringworm*
+Name: Barca *Urgent, ringworm*

 Location: Grays Ferry Clinic